 Over the years, the Floral Park Historic District has played an active role in the community life of Lower Chautauqua.
 For more than four decades, the eight families hosted an elaborate Easter Egg Hunt and Brunch for residents, their guests, and neighbors.
-The 1975 Easter Brunch menu consisted of: Bloody Marys, Baked Ham, Scrambled Eggs, Rolls, Fruit Compote, Pastry, Coffee and Hi-C.
+The 1975 printed Easter Brunch menu consisted of: Bloody Marys, Baked Ham, Scrambled Eggs, Rolls, Fruit Compote, Pastry, Coffee and Hi-C.

 Site Created by Nicholas John Wharton © 2013